zimage/zbx-hpmsa/README.md

     OK
   ```
 **Zabbix template**
-Also I've attached here preconfigured Zabbix Template, so you can use it in your environment.
-It's using Low Level Discovery functionality and {HOST.CONN} macro to determine http connection URL, so make sure that it points to right DNS name or IP.
+In addition I've attached preconfigured Zabbix Template here, so you can use it in your environment.
+It's using Low Level Discovery functionality and {HOST.CONN} macro to determine HTTP connection URL, so make sure that it points to right DNS name or IP.
+This template expects what your MSA storage has default user with default password - 'monitor'/'!monitor', but if it isn't true - correct it with '-u' and '-p' options (for example "./zbx-hpmsa['-d', '-m', '192.168.1.1', '-c', 'vdisks', '-u', 'FOO', '-p', 'BAR']").

 Have fun and rate it on share.zabbix.com if you like it. =)